kylebarone/pix2pixHD/README.md

 - To view training loss data, please checkout intermediate results in `./checkpoints/<project_name>/loss_log.txt`.
 If you have tensorflow installed, you can see tensorboard logs in `./checkpoints/<project_name>/logs` by adding `--tf_log` to the training scripts.

+- If the training halts for some reason, you can pick up previous training from where you left off by adding the `--continue_train` flag to the end of the train command

 ### Video Generation
 - To generate a video use the following commands